gtalarico/django-vue-template/README.md

 This template is a minimal example for structuring an application using VueJs and Django (RestFramework).

-The goal is to let Vue + Vue Cli handle the frontend and asset bundling, and use Django + Rest Framework to manage a Data Models, API, and Static files.
+The goal is to have a clear separation: let Vue, Yarn, and Webpack handle the frontend and asset bundling, and use Django + Rest Framework to manage a Data Models, API, and Static files.

-Vue Cli and Django Project template are kept as close as possible to their original state, with the exception of some configuration that is critical to the integration of the two frameworks.
+Vue Cli and Django `createproject`template are kept as close as possible to their original state, with the exception of some configuration that is critical to the integration of the two frameworks.